21 Things to Do in Anakeesta Gatlinburg, TN 2026

-Did you know Anakeesta offers all-day park access together with unrestricted scenic rides through the Chondola chair lift ride?
+Did you know Anakeesta offers all-day park access together with unlimited scenic rides through the Chondola lift ride?
 You can also get to have a 360-degree view of the Smoky Mountains and as far as Kentucky.
-There are always events taking place at Anakeesta, with most being live music shows and liquid velvet plays at the Black Bear Village.
+Seasonal events and live music are often taking place at Anakeesta, especially in Black Bear Village and the park’s other gathering areas.

-The reputation of the Anakeesta adventure theme park is great since it is the receiver of a 2020 and 2021 Traveler’s Choice Award.
+The reputation of the Anakeesta adventure theme park is great since it has received Tripadvisor Travelers’ Choice recognition, including in 2020 and 2021.
 Attractions like the rope obstacle courses at TreeVenture and BearVenture have set it apart from the competition.
 Its huge size is another great advantage of the park as you get to have a whole day of outdoor family fun and then some.

 Anakeesta Gatlinburg